 Immunotherapy is generally not approved for the treatment of sarcomas because they have not been tested well enough for this specific type of cancer.
 Many recent approved immunotherapy treatments for other types of cancer involve “immune checkpoint inhibitors.”
 These drugs are given to take the brakes off the body’s natural immune response against the cancer in the body.
 The current methods of immunotherapy do have problems because these drugs also activate immune responses against normal body parts, a process called autoimmunity.
 Some of these drugs are approved to treat other cancers.
-However, if testing on your tumor shows that it has specific problems with repairing DNA damage, called microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR; this occurs in less than 1% of sarcomas), then a checkpoint inhibitor called pembrolizumab (Keytruda) may be used.
+However, if testing on your tumor shows that it has specific problems with repairing DNA damage, called microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR; this occurs in less than 1% of sarcomas), then a checkpoint inhibitor called pembrolizumab (Keytruda) or dostarlimab (Jemperli) may be used.

 In uncommon situations, white blood cells can be trained to fight cancer.
 If a specific target can be identified in your cancer, specially engineered T cells from your own body are used to attack the cancer cells.
 This kind of immunotherapy is called chimeric antigen receptor (CAR) T-cell therapy.
 At present, these cellular treatments are given only in clinical trials for people with specific types of sarcoma.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

 Organ transplantation involves replacing an organ affected by sarcoma with a healthy organ from a donor.
 Organ transplant is very rarely used to treat sarcomas; however, examples include heart transplantation as a treatment for cardiac sarcoma and liver transplantation to treat an epithelioid hemangioendothelioma that is only growing in the liver.